SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ### Broker Scaling

-The Solace PubSub+ Event Mesh can be scaled vertically and horizontally.
+The PubSub+ Event Mesh can be scaled vertically and horizontally.

-Horizontal scaling is possible through [connecting multiple broker deployments](https://docs.solace.com/Features/DMR/DMR-Overview.htm#Horizontal_Scaling).
+You can horizontally scale your mesh by [connecting multiple broker deployments](https://docs.solace.com/Features/DMR/DMR-Overview.htm#Horizontal_Scaling).
 This is out of scope for this document.

 #### Vertical Scaling

-Vertical scaling sets the maximum capacity of a given broker deployment using [system scaling parameters](https://docs.solace.com/Software-Broker/System-Scaling-Parameters.htm).
+For vertical scaling, you set the maximum capacity of a given broker deployment using [system scaling parameters](https://docs.solace.com/Software-Broker/System-Scaling-Parameters.htm).

-Following scaling parameters can be specified:
+The following scaling parameters can be specified:
 * [Maximum Number of Client Connections](https://docs.solace.com/Software-Broker/System-Scaling-Parameters.htm#max-client-connections), in `spec.systemScaling.maxConnections` parameter
 * [Maximum Number of Queue Messages](https://docs.solace.com/Software-Broker/System-Scaling-Parameters.htm#max-queue-messages), in `spec.systemScaling.maxQueueMessages` parameter
 * [Maximum Spool Usage](https://docs.solace.com/Messaging/Guaranteed-Msg/Message-Spooling.htm#max-spool-usage), in `spec.systemScaling.maxSpoolUsage` parameter

-Additionally, for a given set of scaling, broker container CPU and Memory must be calculated  and provided in `spec.systemScaling.cpu` and `spec.systemScaling.memory` parameters.
-Use the [Solace online System Resource Calculator](https://docs.solace.com/Admin-Ref/Resource-Calculator/pubsubplus-resource-calculator.html) to determine CPU and memory requirements for the selected scaling parameters.
+In addition, for a given set of scaling parameters, the event broker container CPU and memory requirements must be calculated and provided in the `spec.systemScaling.cpu` and `spec.systemScaling.memory` parameters.
+Use the [System Resource Calculator](https://docs.solace.com/Admin-Ref/Resource-Calculator/pubsubplus-resource-calculator.html) to determine the CPU and memory requirements for the selected scaling parameters.

 Example:
 ```yaml